Hidden Armenians: Recent developments

 According to Turkish sources, hidden Armenians in Turkey no longer feel they have to keep their Armenian identity secret.
 Some have been baptized into the Church and started using Armenian names.

 In 2010, a mass was held at the Cathedral of the Holy Cross in Aghtamar (called Akdamar Kilisesi in Turkish) for the first time in 95 years.
 After a million-dollar restoration, the church was reopened as a museum in 2007.
 2010 marked the first Christian prayer service at Aghtamar since the genocide.
 In September 2010, 2,000 Armenians attended a mass at the Cathedral.

 When the Surp Giragos Church was reopened in 2011, dozens of Armenians who had been raised Muslim participated in a baptism ceremony at the restored church.
 The names of those who participated in the baptism ceremony, conducted by Deputy Patriarch Archbishop Aram Ateşyan, were not released publicly for security reasons.
 Turkish-Armenians who wish to convert must first file for a formal "change of religion" at court.
 They then go to the Church where they learn about the foundational teachings of the Christian faith.
 When it is decided that the applicant has understood these teachings, they are permitted to prepare for the baptism ceremony.

 In 2012, Agos reported that the head of the Dersim Armenians Faith and Ancestry Assistance Organization (Dersimli Ermeniler İnanç ve Soyal Yardımlaşma Derneği) has said that hidden Armenians have nothing to fear in the present day.

 In May 2015, 12 Armenians from Tunceli were baptized.
 The twelve Armenians were baptized together in a collective ceremony after a six-month education about Christian beliefs.

 As of 2015, there are twenty Armenian schools in Istanbul.
 Armenian and Muslim families live in mixed neighborhoods.
 In the past Armenian was only spoken at home, but some Armenians living in Istanbul report that they now speak Armenian openly in the streets.

+In 2009, Aziz Dağcı, co-founder of the Union of Social Solidarity and Culture for Armenian Minorities living in the Provinces of Bitlis, Batman, Van, Mush and the District of Sason (Bitlis, Batman, Muş, Van İller ve İlçeleri ve Köylerinin Ermenileri ile Sason ve Köylerinin Ermeni Azınlıklarının Sosyal Yardımlaşma ve Kültürel Vakfı) tried to register the foundation at the Istanbul court and its application got denied.
+His appeal before the Court of Cassation was rejected.
+In 2011, he filed a complaint before the European Court of Human Rights arguing that such refusal infringed on minority rights guaranteed for Armenians in Turkey under the Treaty of Lausanne.
+After unsuccessful negotiations between Dağcı and the Turkish government, the Turkish government unilaterally recognized that the refusal was illegal, accepted to register the foundation, and gave €3,600 to Dağcı to cover his pecuniary and non-pecuniary damage.
+In December 2021, the Court accepted the settlement as fair and closed the case.